Have you taken a scripture writing challenge yet?

 Learning the scriptures and understanding them is one of the most important things you could ever do.

 If writing things down is how you learn, too (or, even if it isn’t!), won’t you consider joining me in Cindy’s group and participating in her next scripture writing challenge?
-Her next scripture writing challenge starts on June 18th and will be from the book of Nahum.
+Her next scripture writing challenge starts on January 21, 2019 and will be from the book of Galatians.

 What are you waiting for?
 Join us!